charlon/django-scaffold-template/README.md

 **Virtualenv:**

-Turn the cloned repository into a virtual environment
+Turn the cloned repository into a virtualenv

     $ virtualenv [repo-name]
     $ cd [repo-name]
     $ source bin/activate

 **Nodeenv:**

+Create a nodeenv for any Node packages.
+This project uses LessCSS for preprocessing CSS files.

     $ pip install nodeenv
     $ nodeenv -p